-When we talk about planning for our classroom, so much of the conversation typically revolves around deciding what experiences are going to happen throughout the day and how those experiences will be individualized to meet the needs of every child in the class.
-However, a critical component of planning, often overlooked, is the power of the physical environment.
-As the school year comes to an end, now is a great time to reflect on how effectively you planned and leveraged your physical environment this year to help children be most successful.
+When we talk about evaluating the effectiveness of our programs, so much of the conversation typically revolves around deciding what experiences are going to happen throughout the day and how those experiences will be individualized to meet the needs of every child in the class.
+However, an essential component that is often overlooked is the power of the physical environment.
+Regardless of where you are in the school calendar, it is always a good time to consider how effectively you planned and leveraged your physical environment this year to help children be most successful.

 Here are a few questions to ask yourself when reflecting on your physical environment and to keep in mind throughout the year as your space continues to evolve to meet the ever-changing needs of your classroom community.